 Summary

-The Fund seeks to invest at least 80% of its assets in external investment funds that qualify as sustainable investments with environmental or social objectives.
+The Fund seeks to invest at least 80% of its assets in impact funds that qualify as sustainable investments with environmental or social objectives.
 This financial product seeks to invest a maximum of 20% of its assets in investments that do not qualify as sustainable investments.
 This includes investments in cash and money market instruments for liquidity management purposes and derivatives for hedging and efficient portfolio management purposes.

 1. No significant harm to the sustainable investment objective